Three Marie Curie researchers join the I3A to develop their research in the BSiCoS and GPT groups.

 MSCA

 Three of the five young postdoctoral researchers joining the University of Zaragoza as part of the prestigious Marie Skłodowska-Curie call will be at the Aragon Institute for Engineering Research (I3A).
-They are Katiuska Alejandrino, Maikel Noriega and Alejandro Pascual.
+They are Katiuska Alexandrino, Maikel Noriega and Alejandro Pascual.

 Their research will focus on the reduction of pollutants in air transport, the monitoring and follow-up of stroke patients at home and the detection of brain rhythms for the treatment of patients with motor disorders.
 This work will be carried out under the supervision of scientists Uxue Alzueta, Pablo Laguna and Jaime Ibáñez.